Capital Expenditure (CAPEX)

-Capital expenditures are funds used to acquire, upgrade, or maintain physical assets like property, plants, buildings, or equipment.
+Capital expenditures (CapEx) are funds spent by a company to buy, upgrade, or maintain physical assets like buildings, equipment, or technology.

 Capital Expenditure